shishirbaidya/CSE215LAB/README.md

-# RDS Student Portal Management System
+# RDS Student Portal

 ## 📚 Project Overview

 The **RDS Student Portal ** is a  JavaFX-based desktop application designed to streamline the management of student records, academic information, and administrative processes.
-This is a lab project that id done my me @Shishir Baidya|24137** and @MD.
-Konok-Uz-Zaman|24121**
+This is cse215 lab project that is done by me #Shishir Baidya |24137** AND #MD.
+KONOK-UZ-ZAMAN |24121**

 ---